pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgetutils.rst

 These widget behavior functions add other useful behaviors to widgets.
 These functions cannot be attached to a widget (e.g., :py:func:`addWidgetCallback`); they must be called from *your widget callback* function.

-.. py:function:: selectIfNeeded(message, widgetID, param1, param2, eatClick=1)
+.. py:function:: selectIfNeeded(message, widgetID, param1, param2, eatClick=1) -> int

     This causes the widget to bring its window to the foreground if it is not already.